Water discovered for first time in atmosphere of habitable exoplanet

 Working with spectroscopic data captured in 2016 and 2017 by the Hubble Space Telescope, Tsiaras and his team used open-source algorithms to analyse the starlight filtered through K2-18b's atmosphere.

-By comparison, the percentage of water vapour in Earth's atmosphere varies between 0.2 percent above the poles, and up to four per cent in the tropics.
+By comparison, the percentage of water vapour in Earth's atmosphere varies between 0.2 per cent above the poles, and up to 4 per cent in the tropics.

 There was also evidence of hydrogen and helium as well.
 Nitrogen and methane may also be present but with current technology remain undetectable, the study said.